Terms and Conditions of Service

 L. BANKRUPTCIES

-The applicant who has declared bankruptcy indicates substantial credit risk and may require a maximum deposit of the individual who has a bankruptcy returned as part of their credit record.
+An applicant who has declared bankruptcy indicates substantial credit risk and may require a maximum deposit of the individual who has a bankruptcy returned as part of their credit record.

 M. UNPAID UTILITY BILLS

-Any applicant, who has a bill from another utility that remains unpaid, and is returned as part of the credit check, indicates significant credit risk and shall require a maximum deposit.
+Any applicant who has a bill from another utility that remains unpaid, and is returned as part of the credit check, indicates significant credit risk and shall require a maximum deposit.

 N. ADVERSE ACTION LETTER

-An adverse action letter will be printed and provided to each applicant who is denied service, or charged a deposit.
+An adverse action letter will be printed and provided to each applicant who is denied service or charged a deposit.
 The Federal Trade Commission (FTC) and the Fair Credit Reporting Act (FCRA) mandate that a consumer who is charged a deposit based upon credit information be given notification as to where that information was obtained and detailed procedures as to how they might dispute the information.

-It is clearly adverse action to charge a higher deposit to applicants whose credit history indicates enough credit risk to warrant a deposit.
+It is clearly an adverse action to charge a higher deposit to applicants whose credit history indicates enough credit risk to warrant a deposit.
 Credit check matches for unpaid utility bills are also considered adverse action.

 O. LETTERS OF CREDIT